wkrzywiec/wkrzywiec.github.io/content/posts/054_vector-db/index.md

           model: "text-embedding-3-small"
 ```

-That's pretty much it that needs to be done to enable text embedding.
+That's pretty much all that needs to be done to enable text embedding.

-With `OpenAIEmbeddingEngine` the user input was transformed into vector so the only thing to do now is to pass this vector to the SQL query to find the best matching recipes.
+With `OpenAIEmbeddingEngine`, the user input was transformed into a vector, so the only thing to do now is to pass this vector to the SQL query to find the best matching recipes.
 The logic of it is encapsulated in the `findNearestRecipes(promptEmbedding: FloatArray, limit: Int = 10)` method of the `RecipeRepository` class:

 ```kotlin
 @Repository